 Advanced courses in spatial methods

-SOC2961A. (new course).
+SOC2961A.
 Advanced Spatial Data Analysis Techniques for the Social Sciences.
-Luc Anselin or staff, normally offered every other year.
+Staff.
+Normally offered every other year.
 Builds upon 2960G, and broadens the topics covered to the analysis of dynamic (space-time) phenomena as well as models for discrete dependent variables.

-SOC2961B. (new course).
+SOC2961B.
 Applications in GIS.
 Rachel Franklin, normally taught every other year.
 Intermediate GIS and spatial analysis course.

 PHP 2604.
 Statistical Methods for Spatial Data.
-Cici Bauer, normally offered every other year.
+Staff, normally offered every other year.
 An introduction to the use of Bayesian models for spatial analysis, accessible to students with extensive statistical background.